VibhorShukla-BHRT/Yukti/README.md

     2. One could trick the compiler to produce a custom assembly, but again it won't execute because it's not a valid system instruction(due to point 1)<br>
     3. Create a virtual cpu and a virtual compiler-cum-interpreter(this project).
 ## Why `objdump` would not work?
 Since this is a virtual maching you could directly see the assembly code when you run the `Code.py` file.
-It's save in `./ouput.asm` file in the current directory.
+It's saved in `./ouput.asm` file in the current directory.
-You couldn't use `objdump` in it cuz this command simply doesn't exist in the virtual machine.
+You couldn't use `objdump` in it because this command simply doesn't exist in the virtual machine.
 You could directly view the .asm code as explained above.
 ## ⚙️ Why It Doesn’t Produce `.exe`
 I chose not to simulate `.exe` creation because `.exe` implies a platform-specific binary, while my instruction set targets a virtual architecture not tied to actual hardware.
 Adding a fake `.exe` wouldn't improve functionality and could confuse the abstraction.
 This compiler is a **simulation**.
 It stops at the code generation phase and does **not produce actual executables (.exe)**, because: